Sevilla FC

-The club's home ground is the 43,883-seat Ramón Sánchez Pizjuán Stadium.
-It is located in the neighborhood of Nervión, Seville, and is named after the late Ramón Sánchez Pizjuán, who was the president of Sevilla for a total of 17 years.
-Sevilla has a long-standing rivalry with cross-city rival Real Betis.
+The club's home ground is the 43,883-seat Ramón Sánchez-Pizjuán Stadium.
+It is located in the neighborhood of Nervión, Seville, and is named after Ramón Sánchez-Pizjuán, who was the president of Sevilla for 17 years.
+Sevilla has a long-standing rivalry with cross-city rival Real Betis, and matches between the pair are the Seville derby.

 History

 Foundation to Civil War

 The practice of football was introduced in Seville at the end of the 19th century by the large British expatriate population in the city, composed by owners or managers of manufacturing companies based in the capital of Andalusia.
-Sevilla Fútbol Club was founded on 25 January 1890 as Sevilla Foot-ball Club (in English).
+Sevilla Fútbol Club was founded on Burns Night 25 January 1890 as Sevilla Foot-ball Club (in English).

 Sevilla FC was duly formed on 25 January 1890 while a group of young British, mainly Scots, along with other young men of Spanish origin, celebrated Burns Night in Seville.
 The club's founding document, published on the Dundee Couriers edition of 17 March 1890 describes in full detail the formation of the club and how those young founding members decided first to play under Association Rules, secondly to bear the word "football" within its name and thirdly, to elect their "office-bearers".
 The following paragraph is an extract of that article: